crystallabs/virtualtime/README.md

 if VirtualTime was created with only the `hour` value specified, it would match (and also generate) and event on every minute of that hour.

-A user can in that case require step to be 1 hour or 1 day, so that there is reasonable space between generated `Time`s.
+In that case, a user could require step to be 1 hour or 1 day, so that there would be reasonable space between the generated `Time`s.

 For example: